Back

 AP Statistics Revisions

-AP Statistics will be revised to align with expectations of current introductory college statistics courses.
-The practices and skills for the course will focus on student understanding of the statistical problem-solving process and will align with American Statistical Association recommendations.
+AP Statistics has been revised to align with expectations of current introductory college statistics courses.
+The practices and skills for the course focus on student understanding of the statistical problem-solving process and align with American Statistical Association recommendations.

-The revisions will be effective beginning in the 2026-27 school year.
+The revisions are effective for the 2026-27 school year.

 Course Revisions

-- The second-year algebra prerequisite will be removed.
+• The second-year algebra prerequisite was removed.
 The AP Statistics course is an excellent option for any secondary school student who has successfully completed a first-year algebra course.

-- The following topics will be removed: analyzing departures from linearity (2.9), combining random variables (4.9), the geometric distribution (4.12), chi-square goodness of fit test (8.2 and 8.3), and Unit 9: Inference for Quantitative Data: Slopes.
+• The following topics were removed: analyzing departures from linearity (2.9), combining random variables (4.9), the geometric distribution (4.12), chi-square goodness of fit test (8.2 and 8.3), and Unit 9: Inference for Quantitative Data: Slopes.
 These changes align the course with introductory college statistics courses and allow AP teachers to cover other topics in more detail.

-- Units 1–8 will be consolidated into 5 units.
+• Units 1–8 were consolidated into 5 units.

 Exam Revisions